Okilele-newbie/shoutbox/README.md

 First allow https://okilele-newbie.github.io to read/write access mode to your Pod
 Then:
 Very simple, enter a text, click on "Add Note" and you see it in the list.
 Waouh!
-The note (or actually the post) is in your public/shoutbox folder but anybody connected to the shoutbox can see it.
+The note (or actually the post) is in your public/shoutbox folder but anybody connected to the Shoutbox can see it.
 That's it!

 So Shoutbox can read and also edit data in any Pod!
-Nothing really new or surprising but Shoutbox can easily do it using funcitonnalities provided by Solid combined with a central index.
+Nothing really new or surprising but Shoutbox can very easily do it using functionnalities provided by Solid combined with a central index: The post is registered on local, then in the index and nothing more.

 So play around with this tool (you should not spend a lot of time...), enjoy and let us know if the central tag index idea worth growing up ...